Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oregon and its opponents have combined to put up more than 56.5 points in four of nine games this season.
+- Oregon's games this season have gone over 56.5 points four of nine times.

-- The combined points per game average of the two teams, 60.9, is 4.4 points greater than Saturday's over/under.
+- The two teams combine to score 60.9 points per game, 4.4 more than the total in this contest.

-- These two squads combine to surrender 47.1 points per game, 9.4 fewer than this contest's over/under.
+- This contest's total is 9.4 points greater than the 47.1 these two squads combine to surrender per game this season.

-- The average total in Ducks games this season is 56.6, 0.1 points more than Saturday's over/under of 56.5.
+- Ducks games this season feature an average total of 56.6 points, a number 0.1 points higher than Saturday's over/under.

-- In 2021, games involving the Cougars have averaged a total of 57.9 points, 1.4 more than the set over/under in this contest.
+- In 2021, games involving the Cougars have averaged a total of 57.9 points, 1.4 more than the set total in this contest.

 Oregon Stats and Trends